The Grain Storage Facility Safety Grant helps Minnesota farmers buy and install eligible safety equipment for on-farm grain bins or silos.

 As we approve equipment, we'll add that information to this list.

-DISCLAIMER: The Minnesota Department of Agriculture is merely the grantor of state funds for this program.
-Approval and reimbursement of funds by the Department for equipment purchased by the Grantee does not make the Department liable or responsible for the use of such equipment or any injuries or claims that might arise from such use.
-The Department is also not responsible or liable for the quality of or inability to use such equipment purchased under this program.
+The MDA is merely the grantor of state funds for this program.
+Approval and reimbursement of funds by the MDA for equipment purchased by the grantee does not make the MDA liable or responsible for the use of such equipment or any injuries or claims that might arise from such use.
+The MDA is also not responsible or liable for the quality of or inability to use such equipment purchased under this program.

 Back to top